Large Continual Instruction Assistant: Introduction

-We adopt LLaVA-1.5 \citep{llava1.5} as the backbone and insert the efficient-tuning parameters: LoRA \citep{lora} in the LLM (7B-Vicuna).
-In the whole continual tuning process, only one set of LoRA parameters and a projection layer are trained by incorporating our method, which can greatly reduce the memory and computation burden, as shown in Figure \ref{merge}(a).
-We continually fine-tune on visual-question-answering datasets and verify performances of the tuned model on both in- and out-of-domain datasets.
-Experimental results consistently demonstrate excellent anti-forgetting, continual tuning, and zero-shot generalization performance of our method.
-Additionally, without saving exemplars or expanding modules, our method can be free of privacy leakage or memory explosion.
+In order to validate our method, for MLLMs, we adopt LLaVA-1.5 \citep{llava1.5} and Qwen-VL \citep{qwen} as the backbone and insert the efficient-tuning parameters: LoRA \citep{lora} in the LLM.
+We continually fine-tune on multimodal instruction datasets and verify performances of the tuned model.
+Furthermore, we also implement our method with the LM-adapted version of T5-small on the NLP continual instruction tuning tasks \citep{t5, citb}.
+Experimental results consistently demonstrate excellent anti-forgetting, and continual tuning performance of our method.
 In summary, the contributions of this paper are as follows:

-\textbf{Alleviating Catastrophic Forgetting in MLLMs.} Through rigorous deduction, we propose a novel method of reducing catastrophic forgetting and meanwhile keeping well new knowledge assimilating in multimodal continual instruction tuning.
+\textbf{Alleviating Catastrophic Forgetting in CIT.} Through rigorous deduction, we propose a dynamical EMA weight-adjusting method of reducing catastrophic forgetting in continual instruction tuning.

-\textbf{Generalized Application and Few Tuning Costs.} Our proposed method is model-free and can be easily applied in a wide range of fine-tuned methods and MLLMs.
-Additionally, it costs few tuning resources, due to introducing two approximations.
+\textbf{Generalized Application and Limited Tuning Costs.} Our method is model-agnostic and can be easily applied to a wide range of CIT methods.
+Additionally, it costs limited tuning resources, due to instruction grouping strategy.

-\textbf{State-of-The-Art Performance.} To the best of our knowledge, our method shows the best comprehensive continual tuning performance compared with others, especially significant enhancements in the performance of the backbone (as shown in Figure \ref{radar}).
-Besides that, our method also owns both practicality and robustness.
+\textbf{State-of-The-Art Performance.} To the best of our knowledge, our method shows the best comprehensive continual tuning performance, especially significant enhancements in the performance of the LoRA Fine-tuning baseline (as shown in Figure \ref{radar}).